iizukanao/node-rtsp-rtmp-server/README.md

 Press the "Connect" button.
 Set the video format to H.264, and the audio format to AAC.
 Press the "Start" button.

-Note that multiple streams are not supported.
-You can push only one stream at a time.

 #### From FFmpeg

 If you have an MP4 file with H.264 video and AAC audio: